Business & Economic Ideas

 - Available to eligible students as part of I-Explore

-- Examine key historical and intellectual concepts from the history of business and economic thought.
+- Explain and apply key concepts from the history of business and economic thought

 Indicative core content

-- Theory, research and knowledge in the Social and Natural Sciences.
-The process of competition and alternative schools of thought.
-Adam Smith.
+- Theory, research and knowledge in the Social and Natural Sciences

 - Alternative approaches to regulation of the environment with application to fracking.

-- Market regulation of dominant firms and the privatization debate.
+- Market regulation of dominant firms and the privatisation debate

 - Requirements: You are expected to attend all classes and undertake approximately 85 hours of independent study in total during the module.
 Independent study includes reading and preparation for classes, researching and writing coursework assignments and preparing for other assessments.